OjerIsaac/crud_nestjs/README.md

 - `cp .env.sample .env`
 - Fill in data for db (MySQL or Postgres)
 - Run the server in dev env
-- `npm run dev`
+- `npm run start:dev`

 ## Documentation link
-- The endpoints for test of the service are provided in the [Postman Documentation](https://documenter.getpostman.com/view/25225100/2s8Z75S9ar).
+- The endpoints for test of the service are provided in the [Postman Documentation](https://documenter.getpostman.com/view/25225100/2s8ZDR96Mv).